How to Keep Your Home Safe While You are on Vacation

 Put your radio or TV on a timer so that there is noise in your home now and then.
 If you have a home phone, turn off the ringer so that thieves won't hear your phone ring, and ring, and ring...

 A silent air conditioner on a hot day is a good indicator that no one is home.
 Leave it on, but set it at a high temperature so that you won't spend too much extra on electricity.

 Whether or not to close the blinds/drapes has always been a topic of debate.
 On one hand, if they are all closed, it gives the appearance of being deserted.
 On the other hand, leaving them open allows burglars to look into your home to see if there's anything worth stealing.
 One idea is to leave them closed part way.
 Or you could close the living room/family room curtains and leave the rest fully or partially open.
 Think about what you normally do with your blinds/drapes and plan accordingly.
 Remember, though, if you choose to leave them open, be sure to move any valuable items out of sight.
 If you have someone coming over to water your plants, etc., they could also open/close your blinds.

-(You might also like "Avoiding a Burglary: Secrets Your Burglar Doesn't Want You to Know")
+Related Content: "Avoiding a Burglary: Secrets Your Burglar Doesn't Want You to Know"

 Ask Neighbors for Help

 Some thieves like to use a ruse where they show up at a house in a work van acting like they're supposed to be there.
 What they're actually doing is stealing your stuff.
 Let trusted neighbors know that you will be out of town and ask them to keep an eye on your house and report any suspicious activity.
 And tell them that you will not be having any work done on the house while you're away.